 Are you one of those who open countless tabs in your browser, promising yourself to read all these Ruby on Rails blog posts and tutorials someday?
+The following podcasts can help to familiarize you with some of the most interesting features of Ruby on Rails.

 Are you one of those who open countless tabs in your browser while searching for great Ruby on Rails resources, promising yourself to read all these blog posts and tutorials someday?
 There's a solution to bring yourself a more digestive daily portion of knowledge: podcasts.